The diseases mentioned in the article below include these common conditions

 Therapeutic fasting can be an extremely effective adjunct to control the autoimmune response and reset the hyperactive immune system to a more normal (lower) level of activity.
 Many research studies have documented the effectiveness of this approach, including my own published findings.[xi]
 Fasting should not be utilized if the patient is dependent on multiple immunosuppressive drugs, such as Methotrexate and Immuran, as it is not safe to fast while on such medication.
 It is essential that patients contemplating this therapy be properly supervised by a physician.
 Those more interested in therapeutic fasting for autoimmune illness, should read my book, Fasting and Eating for Health: A Medical Doctor's Program for Conquering Disease.

 Food elimination and the challenge to uncover hidden food sensitivities.
-The offending foods are most typically animal produces, wheat and dairy; but many patients find other foods that can worsen their condition as well.
+The offending foods are most typically animal products, wheat and dairy; but many patients find other foods that can worsen their condition as well.
 These foods are not routinely uncovered with allergy testing.
 It usually requires a short period of fasting and then the gradual introduction of only one new food each day, eliminating any food that causes an increase in pain over the fasted state.
 I would like to repeat this to make it clear—the elevated levels of IgG and IgE against various foods on allergy tests are indeed common in patients with rheumatoid arthritis and other autoimmune diseases.
 However, there is not an adequate clinical correlation between those foods and the foods we find to be aggravating the symptoms.
 Other researchers have noted the same thing.[xii]
 I usually instruct patients to save their money and forgo those tests.

 As long as you are still breathing, it is still possible to improve your health with improvements in lifestyle and nutrition.
 It is typical for people to see a variety of great changes when they adopt the high, nutrient diet-style which I recommend.
 Besides reaching an ideal weight and lowering blood pressure and cholesterol, other problems are resolved too.
 For example, it is common for those with attacks of recurrent herpes to stop experiencing attacks.
 Those with indigestion and reflux don’t need their acid-suppression therapy anymore.
 People stop getting hemmorhoids.
 Their body odor improves.
 They have better stamina and think more clearly, and their skin tone and color improves.